SQCU/sliders/batch_dataset_encoding_notes.md

         *   Adjusted import statements to resolve module loading issues when running as a module.
 *   **Verification:** Successfully ran `batch_dataset_encoding.py` (after import fixes), which reported successful preparation of batches using the new `TrainingSchedule`.

+### 3. Text Embedding Caching

+*   **Problem:** Text embeddings were being re-computed for every training item, leading to redundant computation and wasted resources.
+*   **Solution:**
+    *   Added a `get_unique_prompts` method to the `TrainingSchedule` class in `data_schedule.py` to extract all unique prompt dictionaries from the generated schedule.
+    *   Implemented `initialize_text_embedding_cache` in `batch_dataset_encoding.py` to pre-compute and cache text embeddings for these unique prompts.
+    *   Integrated `initialize_text_embedding_cache` into `prepare_cached_batches` to ensure embeddings are computed once.
+    *   Modified the batch creation loop in `prepare_cached_batches` to retrieve text embeddings from this cache instead of re-computing them for every `TrainingItem`.
+*   **Verification:** The log output confirmed that unique prompts were cached and that the time spent concatenating text embeddings was significantly reduced, indicating successful caching.

+### 4. Debug Output for Training Batches

+*   **Problem:** Lack of clear visibility into the structure and content of the prepared training batches.
+*   **Solution:**
+    *   Added a debug print statement to `prepare_cached_batches` in `batch_dataset_encoding.py` to display the tensor shapes of the first training batch and the metadata for each item within that batch.
+*   **Verification:** The log output provided a detailed breakdown of the tensor shapes and metadata, confirming correct batch construction and data flow.

 These changes significantly improve the efficiency, clarity, and maintainability of the data pipeline, laying the groundwork for more advanced features like distributed training.